gabriel2santosneto/gabriel2santosneto.github.io/README.md

 Features:
 * Drop files onto the desktop, and they'll be stored in a virtual filesystem
-* Load Windows themes!
-Many are included in the Themes folder on the desktop.
 * Easter eggs (try a famous cheat code 😉)
 * Meticulous detail in many areas (although there's obviously lots "missing")
 * **Help > Help Topics** in Paint, Sound Recorder, Notepad, and Minesweeper